alexfigliolia/galena/README.md

 /**
  * Subscribe
  *
- * Given a callback, invokes the callback each time `MyState`
+ * Given a callback, invokes the callback each time your state
  * changes.
 Returns a subscription ID
 */
 const subscription = MyState.subscribe(state => {});